freesewing/markdown/newsletter/2021q3/en.md

 &nbsp;

-# 🕵️ Behind the seams: An FIXME
+# 🕵️ Behind the seams: An Gargouri

 > *When we were discussing what kind of content we would like to create for*
 > *the very newsletter you’re reading now, An didn’t have to think long.*